Opened: March 18, 1999

 Scary Factor: Low.
 The ride starts off with a 90 foot uphill ascent, but there are no drops any more significant than the initial drop at Pirates of the Caribbean.

-Expect to Wait: Waits typically peak at about 40 minutes in the afternoon.
+Expect to Wait: Waits typically peak at 40 to 50 minutes in the afternoon when the weather is nice.
 Before lunch, waits of 20 to 30 minutes are common.
 If it’s colder out, waits will be significantly shorter.
-If it’s hot, you’re looking at 60+ minute waits, even when Expedition Everest and Kilimanjaro Safaris are in the 20 to 30 minute range.
+During the busy summer season, waits hit 70 to 100 minutes even when Expedition Everest and Kilimanjaro Safaris are 30 to 50 minutes.

 Length: 5 minutes total, but most of that is spent in the ascension to the top of the Rapids.
 Expect about two minutes of actual rafting down the river.

 What to Expect: Kali River Rapids follows a story about the destruction caused by illegal forestry.
 Riders board large rafts that seat 12 people in a single row around the outside perimeter of the raft.
-In the middle of the raft is a covered compartment where you can store personal belongings.
 Your raft will be pulled up a 90 foot hill and then be released to freely float down the rapids.
 Your raft will pass through geysers, waterfalls, and beautiful tropical jungles before plummeting down a 30-foot waterfall.
 The drop isn’t fast or particularly thrilling, but it is still fun.
 Expect to get drenched on Kali.
 The ride itself won’t get you very wet until you go down the drop, but at the end of the ride there are a number of “water-shooters” that will be manned by other Park guests.
 They will aim at your raft and shoot buckets of water at you.
 Most riders leave soaked to the skin.
 On the other hand, depending on where you’re sitting and the aim of the water-shooters, you may emerge only slightly soaked.

 Where to Sit: You’ll be seated around a circular raft that spins around, so there isn’t really an advantage in sitting in any particular seat.
 Try to sit next to someone bigger so that they’ll get hit with most of the water.